dferrell30/entra-phish-resistant-mfa/README.md

 This project shows how to deploy phishing-resistant MFA using FIDO2, Conditional Access, and Temporary Access Pass (TAP).

+## 🎯 What This Solves

+Traditional MFA is vulnerable to phishing attacks.

+This design eliminates those risks by:

+- Removing password reliance
+- Enforcing phishing-resistant authentication methods
+- Separating controls based on user risk level

 > I built this to better understand how phishing-resistant MFA is actually deployed in real environments—not just how it’s documented.

 <div align="left">